Please ensure Javascript is enabled for purposes of website accessibility

 top of page

-First, and regarding satellite messaging devices, I agonized for a year over the value of having yet another fishing gadget, but it was the one my wife frequently asked that I strongly consider.
+Firstly, and regarding satellite messaging devices, I agonized for a year over the value of having yet another fishing gadget, but it was the one my wife frequently asked that I strongly consider.
 I wasn’t sure that it felt necessary as I rarely fished alone but came to the realization that this was not the point.
-All it would take is one accident in an area of treacherous terrain to regret not having this device.
+All it would take is one accident in an area of treacherous and remote terrain to regret not having this device.

 Garmin inReach Mini clips to my chest pack

-I researched three different manufacturer’s options (Spot, Zoleo and Garmin) and decided on the Garmin inReach Mini because it was cheaper in the long run (initial device cost + annual subscription) and reportedly had the better support and reliable service.
+The Garmin inReach seemed to be the go to option, but I was reluctant to be cornered into yet another Garmin product.
+So, I included two other options in my research - Spot and Zoleo.
+Well surprise (!), I decided on the Garmin inReach Mini because it was cheaper in the long run (initial device cost + annual subscription) and reportedly had the better support and reliable service.
 This latter point has proven to be better than expected, in fact!
 I find that I am using it on most of my fishing excursions, so have opted for the basic monthly subscription service, rather than the flexible option (which costs more) that allows me to enable or disable the subscription at will.
+Given that I find myself in remote territory at least once a year, I now purchase the search and rescue (SAR) plan at a very reasonable cost.

 I do a lot of wade fishing and many of the waters I fish have very rocky riverbeds that often are uneven or slick.
 Here in Northern Virginia we have a milder winter climate, so I can fish year-round even in icy or snowy conditions.
 As such, having a good gripping wading boot (and increasingly, a wading staff) has been critical.
 Because I only had one pair of boots in the early days, I purchased a product called Yaktrax ICEtrekkers Diamond grip cleats.
 These cleats are secured to a rubber harness that is easy to slip on or off the wading boot and the gripping ability of the rotating alloy cleats is phenomenal.